The tech millionaire who crossed first in the Sydney to Hobart yacht race is happy giving credit for the win to his crew

 how much does a sydney to hobart yacht cost

-5. Sydney Hobart Classic Yacht Regatta
+5. Sydney to Hobart Yacht Race

 how much does a sydney to hobart yacht cost